3254c/scSurv/README.md

 scipy >= 1.10.1

 # Usage
 You need to prepare reference scRNA-seq data and bulk RNA-seq data linked to clinical outcome.
-For example, TCGA bulk RNA-seq data is available from the Genomic Data Commons (GDC) Data Portal (https://portal.gdc.cancer.gov/).
+For instance, TCGA bulk RNA-seq data is available from the Genomic Data Commons (GDC) Data Portal (https://portal.gdc.cancer.gov/).
 For examples of reference scRNA-seq data, please refer to our paper.

 In the tutorial, we demonstrate the usage of scSurv using simulated data.
 The bulk_adata.obs must contain the survival outcome data and the event indicators (censoring status).